Skip to content

 Frequently Asked Questions

-How does the Agent handle ACA Section 4980H Employer Shared Responsibility plus Section 6055/6056 reporting plus Form 1094-C plus Form 1095-C transmittal plus COBRA continuation under Section 4980B?
+How does the Agent handle ACA Employer Shared Responsibility, Section 6055/6056 reporting and COBRA continuation?

-How does the Agent coordinate FMLA leave with benefits continuation plus state-specific Paid Family Leave plus ADA reasonable-accommodation plus EEOC Pregnancy Discrimination Act?
+How does the Agent coordinate FMLA leave with benefits continuation, state paid-family-leave and ADA accommodation?

 How does the Agent process EU IORP II Directive 2016/2341 cross-border pension plus EU Mobility Directive 2014/50/EU vesting plus EU Posted Workers Directive 2018/957/EU coordination?